|Applies To||This article applies to the following groups:|

 If your account preferences within RSA Link are configured to prevent email notifications from being sent and/or if you have ever inadvertently (or purposefully) clicked on the unsubscribe hyperlink at the bottom of an email notification from RSA Link, then you will not receive emails for the service notifications until you update said preferences.
 (More information can be found in the knowledge articles entitled Which email preferences in RSA Link are required in order to receive notifications for advisories? and I'm no longer receiving RSA Link email notifications even though my account is still active.)

 If all of the tests above were successful and you are still not receiving emails for RSA Archer Suite service notifications then it is quite possible that the emails are being delivered but are either being filtered due to email rules or are being quarantined by your spam filter or by an email filtering implementation managed by your organization.
-If you suspect it may be the latter then it is recommended that you contact your organization's IT help desk for assistance in whitelisting the firstname.lastname@example.org email address from which RSA Link emails are sent.*
+If you suspect it may be the latter then it is recommended that you contact your organization's IT help desk for assistance in whitelisting the firstname.lastname@example.org email address and 22.214.171.124 IP address from which RSA Link emails are sent.*

 If you are an RSA or Dell Technologies employee and notifications from RSA Link are being quarantined then please refer to the following knowledge article: What should RSA and Dell Technologies employees do if RSA Link email notifications are getting quarantined?)